Automatically designing CNN architectures using genetic algorithm for image classification: Experimental Results and Analysis

-For the peer competitors in the third category, CNN-GA performs better than Large-scale Evolution and CGP-CNN, and much better than NAS and Meta-QNN on the CIFAR10 dataset regarding the classification accuracy.
-Meanwhile, CNN-GA also shows a superiority of the classification accuracy over Large-scale Evolution and Meta-QNN on the CIFAR100 dataset.
+For the peer competitors in the third category, CNN-GA performs better than Large-scale Evolution and CGP-CNN, and much better than NAS and Meta-QNN on the CIFAR10 dataset in terms of the classification accuracy.
+Meanwhile, CNN-GA also shows superiority in the classification accuracy over Large-scale Evolution and Meta-QNN on the CIFAR100 dataset.
 Furthermore, CNN-GA only has $2.9$M parameters on the CIFAR10 dataset, which is almost half of those of Large-scale Evolution.
 On the CIFAR100 dataset, CNN-GA has $4.1$M parameters, which saves $90\%$ parameters compared to those of Large-scale evolution which requires $40.4$M parameters~\cite{real2017large}.
 Furthermore, CNN-GA takes only $35$ GPU days on the CIFAR10 dataset and $40$ GPU days on the CIFAR100 dataset, while Large-scale Evolution consumes $2,750$ GPU days on the CIFAR10 dataset and another $2,750$ GPU days on the CIFAR100 dataset.
 Even more, NAS employs $22,400$ GPU days on the CIFAR10 dataset.
 Based on the number of parameters and GPU days taken, it can be summarized that CNN-GA shows a promising performance by using $90\%$ simpler architectures on $99\%$ less computational resource than the average numbers of competitors in this category\footnote{The number is calculated by summing up the corresponding number of each peer competitor in this category, and then normalized by the numbers of available classification results.
 For example, the total GPU days of the peer competitors are $28,027$, and there are only six available classification results.
 Hence, the average GPU days are $4,671$.
 In the same way, the average GPU days took by CNN-GA are found to be $37.5$.}.

-In summary, CNN-GA outperforms the state-of-art CNNs manually designed and automatic architecture discovering algorithms in terms of not only the classification accuracy, but also the number of parameters and the employed computational resource.
-Although the state-of-the-art semi-automatic architecture discovering algorithms show similar (to slightly better) classification accuracy to that of CNN-GA, CNN-GA is competitively automatic and does not require users to have any expertise in CNNs when solving real-world tasks.
+In summary, CNN-GA outperforms most of the state-of-art CNNs manually designed and all the automatic architecture discovering algorithms in terms of not only the classification accuracy, but also the number of parameters and the employed computational resource.
+Although the state-of-the-art ``automatic+manually-tuning'' architecture discovering algorithms show similar (to slightly better) classification accuracy to that of CNN-GA, CNN-GA is automatic and dose not require users to have any expertise in CNNs when solving real-world tasks, which is the main purpose of our work in this paper.